DerjenigeUberMensch/vox-wm/README.md

 | SUPER+0 | Set Current Desktop To 10 |

 ### Base Calls
-These are actions are those expect supporting basic keyboard support.
+These are actions that expected supporting basic keyboard support.
 | Key | Action |
 | ----- | ----- |
 | F11 | Fullscreen On The Current Window |